Transferring of 78 RPM and LP's -

 equalization that was originally used to make the record.

-1955 and later.
-But with earlier LPs (some record companies didnt
+issued from 1955 and later.
+But with earlier LPs (some

-phono input on your amplifier if you want good quality reproduction
+your amplifier if you want good quality reproduction of

 I want to thank Roger Wilmut for basic information about

-problems of reproduction of records, read the following articles
+the problems of reproduction of records, read the following

-(with a few edits from my hand) taken with kind permission from
+articles (with a few edits from my hand) taken with kind

 EQUALIZATION OF PHONOGRAPH RECORDS